daumiller/roku-client-public/README.md

 # Plex/Roku

 The official Plex client for the Roku.
-This client is maintained by a combination of Plex developers and community volunteers.
-We *love* contributors, so please don't be shy to fork and hack away.

 ## Installation

 If you're just trying to install the channel normally, you don't need to be here.
 You can install the released version of the channel using the Roku Channel Store.
-There's also occasionally a test version of the channel released as a private channel, sort of like a beta.
-You can install that using the private channel code `plextest`.
+You can also install various prerelease or private builds using install links provided by the dev team, and a Plex Pass preview build channel that you can install by using the private channel code `plexpass`.

 Ok, if you're still reading then you presumably want to install from source and hopefully make some useful changes.
 You don't need to download or install